MikeiLL/appension/Dissection.md

 We then `start()` this `Hotswap` thread.
->   (Does this mean something is being generated now?)
+>   (Does this mean something is being generated now?) yes.
 >   Now we call a series of tornado.IOLoops:
 >   `tornado.ioloop.PeriodicCallback(callback, callback_time, io_loop=None)`
 >   The callback we send to the first ioLoop is a lambda that uses: